wasmCloud/wasmcloud.com/docs/ecosystem/wadm/api.md

 characters, or periods.
 :::

-## Model Persistence
+## Model persistence

+In wasmCloud, models are versioned representations of application workloads stored in NATS key-value buckets.
 The following operations pertain to storing and retrieving models.
 Persistence of models is explicitly and deliberately separated from deployment management.
-Any model can have multiple versions stored, and any one of those versions can be deployed
+Any model can have multiple versions stored, and any one of those versions can be deployed.
+Model persistence is similarly decoupled from any particular host.

-### Store Models
+### Store models

 `wadm.api.{lattice}.model.put`